KhaledGamal1991/House-Sales-Analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found in the "Blog - House Sales Analysis.md" [here](https://github.com/telayat/House-Sales-Analysis/blob/main/Blog-HouseSalesAnalysis.md) attached to this repo.
+The main findings of the code can be found in the "Blog-HouseSalesAnalysis.md" [here](https://github.com/telayat/House-Sales-Analysis/blob/main/Blog-HouseSalesAnalysis.md) attached to this repo.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>